mdbootstrap/TW-Elements/README.md

 **Default: false**

 ### disableIfOSBarsOverlay
-When set to true, it detects browser scroll bar width, if width is 0 as in the case of iOS style scrollbars the only action that will be taken is adding the class "perfectScrollDisabled" to the selected element.
-Use the added class to override scroll area "overflow: hidden" rules with "overflow: auto".
+When true browser scroll bar width is measured, if width is 0 as in the case of iOS style scroll bars original OS scroll bars will be left alone and this plugin will not be used.
+As such all scrollable areas should have overflow, and/or overflow-x, and/or overflow-y set to "auto" or "scroll".
 Scroll bar detection is performed using an off screen element that is immediately deleted, this only takes place if disableIfOSBarsOverlay option is enabled.
 **Default: false**

 How to Use